awsdocs/aws-cost-management-user-guide/doc_source/useconsolidatedbilling-procedure.md

 ![\[Consolidated bill for an organization's master account\]](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/images/BillingBitsOfOrganizations.png)

 The master account is billed for all charges of the member accounts\.
-However, unless the organization is changed to support all features in the organization \(not consolidated billing features only\) and member accounts are explicitly restricted by policies, each member account is otherwise completely independent from the other member accounts\.
+However, unless the organization is changed to support all features in the organization \(not consolidated billing features only\) and member accounts are explicitly restricted by policies, each member account is otherwise independent from the other member accounts\.
 For example, the owner of a member account can sign up for AWS services, access resources, and use AWS Premium Support unless the master account restricts those actions\.
 Each account owner continues to use their own IAM user name and password, with account permissions assigned independently of other accounts in the organization\.

-**Securing the Consolidated Billing Payer's Account**
+**Securing the Consolidated Billing Master Account**
 The owner of the master account in an organization should secure the account by using [AWS Multi\-Factor Authentication](https://aws.amazon.com/mfa/) and a strong password that has a minimum of eight characters with both uppercase and lowercase letters, at least one digit, and at least one special character\.
 You can change your password on the [AWS Security Credentials](https://aws.amazon.com/security-credentials) page\.